beyondeye/graphkool/README.md

     var starWarsSchema = newGraphQLSchema(query = queryType).build()
 }
 ```
-Notice that the syntax for the name and type definition for `field` and `argument` is slightly different:
+Notice that the syntax  for `field` and `argument` is slightly different:

 ```kotlin
 .field("name"..GraphQLString)